What Is Neroli Essential Oil? Uses, Benefits, And Science-Based Facts

 Neroli oil has vasodilative compounds that help reduce the overall pressure put on the heart for pumping blood.
 It works by modifying the calcium concentration inside the cells to reduce constriction (7).

-Inhaling a mixture of lavender, ylang-ylang, marjoram, and neroli oils was also found to relieve prehypertensivei XA stage where the blood pressure levels are slightly elevated than normal but not high enough to be classified as high blood pressure and hypertensive symptoms (8).
+Inhaling a mixture of lavender, ylang-ylang, marjoram, and neroli oils was also found to relieve prehypertensivei A stage where the blood pressure levels are slightly elevated than normal but not high enough to be classified as high blood pressure and hypertensive symptoms (8).
+Similar to neroli essential oil, there are various ylang ylang essential oil benefits, including its use in reducing anxiety, stress, and promoting a sense of calm.

 6. May Aid In Smooth Labor